Early Combustion and Thermal Anomoly Warning

 It is important to ensure that any camera proposed offers Temperature Measurement or Radiometry.
-Thermal Imaging Cameras capture thermal radiation in the long wave infrared portion of the electromagnetic spectrum, far beyond what our eyes can see.
-A false colour palette is applied, giving each pixel of the image a colour based on the level of radiation reaching the detector – this is what provides the brightly coloured thermal images that we are accustomed to seeing in the media.
+Thermal Imaging Cameras capture thermal radiation in the long wave infrared region of the electromagnetic spectrum, far beyond what our eyes can see.
+A false colour palette is applied, giving each pixel of the image a colour based on the level of radiation reaching the detector – this provides the brightly coloured thermal images that we are accustomed to seeing in the media.

 1.2 What is the accuracy of the temperature measurement?

 It is also important to understand the accuracy of the radiometric measurement.
 Typically, radiometric cameras will specify accuracy as “The greater of; ±5°C or ±5% of measured temperature”.
 In this example, temperatures <100°C will be in the ±5°C range.
 For temperatures >100°C, it will be in the ±5% range.
 Some cameras offer better accuracy, i.e. ±1%, ±2% etc., while others offer far worse accuracy, ±10% or more.

 Hot spot detection applications do not require extremely accurate thermal imaging cameras.
 For example, the difference between 100°C and 102°C is of little consequence in most fire detection systems.
 However, cameras with an accuracy of ±5% or better are recommended, as accuracy worse than this can make setting alarming thresholds difficult.